SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 **Memory Settings**: The L-BFGS memory parameter m=10 provides good performance without excessive memory use.
 Larger values show diminishing returns while smaller values may compromise convergence on ill-conditioned problems.

-**Straight-Path Multiplier**: The gradient scaling factor γ=10 provides good default behavior across our benchmark suite.
-This value ensures effective gradient descent phase without requiring problem-specific tuning.
-Users working with functions having extreme scaling properties may benefit from adjusting this parameter.

 **Numerical Precision**: QQN's quadratic path construction exhibits good numerical stability, avoiding many of the precision issues that can plague traditional line search implementations with very small or large step sizes.

 ## Future Directions

 The quadratic interpolation approach of QQN could be extended in various ways:
+* **Deep Learning Applications**: Adapting QQN for stochastic optimization in neural network training, including mini-batch variants and adaptive learning rate schedules.
+* **Gradient Scaling (γ parameter)**: In deep learning contexts where gradients are often small, introducing an adaptive gradient scaling factor could improve convergence speed without sacrificing robustness.
+* **Momentum Integration**: Incorporating momentum terms into the quadratic path construction to accelerate convergence on problems with consistent gradient directions.

 * **PSO-Like QQN**: Using a global population optimum to guide the quadratic path, similar to particle swarm optimization.
-* **Stochastic Extensions**: Adapting QQN for stochastic optimization problems, in particular by optimizing the one-dimensional search under noise.
 * **Constrained Optimization**: Extending QQN to handle constraints through trust region-based projective geometry.
-* **Momentum Variants**: Exploring QQN variants that incorporate momentum into the path for faster convergence.
+* **Stochastic Extensions**: Adapting QQN for stochastic optimization problems, particularly by optimizing the one-dimensional search under noise.

 # Conclusions

-We have presented the Quadratic-Quasi-Newton (QQN) algorithm and a novel tournament-style benchmarking methodology for fair optimization algorithm comparison.
+We have presented the Quadratic-Quasi-Newton (QQN) algorithm and a comprehensive benchmarking methodology for fair optimization algorithm comparison.
 Our contributions advance both algorithmic development and empirical evaluation standards in optimization research.

-Our tournament-based evaluation across 30 benchmark problems with 7,800 optimization runs demonstrates:
+Our evaluation across 27 benchmark problems with 21 optimizer variants demonstrates:

-1. **Tournament Victory**: QQN variants achieved the highest win rate (33.3%) among all optimizer families, winning 10 out of 30 benchmark problems.
-   This dominance is statistically significant (p < 0.05) against all competing families.

-2. **Robust Performance**: The tournament revealed QQN's particular strength on ill-conditioned problems, winning all three Rosenbrock variants including 100% convergence on Rosenbrock_10D where L-BFGS fails completely.

-3. **Methodological Innovation**: The tournament methodology provides a new standard for fair optimizer comparison, eliminating bias from cherry-picked hyperparameters and ensuring each algorithmic approach is represented by its best variant.
+1. **Problem-Specific Excellence**: QQN variants achieve exceptional performance on specific problem types, with QQN-Bisection variants reaching 70-85% success on multimodal problems and QQN-StrongWolfe achieving 100% success on convex problems.

+2. **No Universal Optimizer**: Our results definitively show that no single optimizer dominates all problem types.
+L-BFGS-Aggressive excels on convex problems, Adam-Fast on multimodal landscapes, and GD-WeightDecay on specific ML tasks.

+3. **Scalability Challenges**: All methods show severe performance degradation with increasing dimensionality, with success rates dropping 50-90% from 2D to 10D problems.

 4. **Theoretical Foundation**: Rigorous proofs establish global convergence under mild assumptions and local superlinear convergence matching quasi-Newton methods.

-5. **Practical Impact**: QQN variants dominated machine learning problems, winning 7 out of 8 ML benchmarks, suggesting immediate practical applications.
+5. **Practical Impact**: The results provide clear guidance for practitioners: use L-BFGS-Aggressive for convex problems, Adam-Fast for neural networks and multimodal optimization, and QQN variants when standard methods fail.

 The simplicity of QQN's core insight—that quadratic interpolation provides the natural geometry for combining optimization directions—contrasts with the complexity of recent developments.
-Combined with our tournament methodology, this work establishes new standards for both algorithm development and empirical validation in optimization research.
+Combined with our evaluation methodology, this work establishes new standards for both algorithm development and empirical validation in optimization research.

 **Stochastic Extensions and Limitations**: QQN fundamentally relies on line-search along a curved path, requiring accurate function evaluations and gradient information.
 This makes stochastic extensions challenging for several reasons: